Pylons/pyramid/docs/designdefense.rst

 :app:`Pyramid` provides some features that other web frameworks do not.
-These are features meant for use cases that might not make sense to you if you're building a simple "bespoke" web application:
+These are features meant for use cases that might not make sense to you if you're building a simple bespoke web application:

 - An optional way to map URLs to code using :term:`traversal` which implies a walk of a :term:`resource tree`.